hendricius/pizza-dough/README.md

 *Step 4:*
 Topping/baking is beyond this guide.
 But you ideally want to bake the pizza in a very hot oven.
 A pizza steel for the home oven is advised, a stone will do fine too.
 A tray is also fine.
 The steel is advised for home ovens as it can transfer heat faster to the pizza than the stone.
 If you reached 450°C like in a typical Italian stone oven, stone would be perfect.

-Make sure you pre-heated the oven to maximum temperature.
-If your oven has a grill function, activate that one.
-Wait until your pizza turned brown on the edge. *Buon appetito!*
+Make sure you pre-heat the oven to maximum temperature.
+If your oven has a grill function, use it.
+Wait until your pizza turns brown on the edge. *Buon appetito!*

 ![A pizza Margherita](https://i.imgur.com/zH36flU.jpg)